Wheeler, Texas

-Wheeler is a city, and the county seat of Wheeler County, Texas, United States, located on the eastern border of the Texas Panhandle.
-The population was last reported at 1,592 in the 2010 census.
+Wheeler is a city in and the county seat of Wheeler County, Texas, United States, located on the eastern border of the Texas Panhandle.
+The population was last reported at 1,487 in the 2020 census.

 History

 Both the town of Wheeler and Wheeler County are named for Royall Tyler Wheeler, who was a Chief Justice of the Texas Supreme Court.